Undergraduate Accounting Certificate

 This course provides an overview of federal taxation principles, application, and research.
 The course focuses on federal tax law, income tax liability calculation, the tax effects of property transactions, income, deductions, and payments.
 Students will learn to recognize, differentiate, and analyze federal tax issues and to present tax-planning options to decision-makers.
 Prerequisites: AC 215, AC 301 or other college course in financial accounting.

-Business Ethics for Accountants provides the ethical framework for success as an accountant in the increasingly complex global business environment where ethical issues have destroyed many executives and companies.
+Business Ethics for Accountants provides the ethical framework for success as an accountant in the increasingly complex global business environment where ethical issues have negatively impacted many executives and companies.
 Emphasis is placed on ethical tragedies and trends affecting accountants, identifying frameworks for ethical decision making, examining the role and ethical expectations of the accountant, considering major ethical challenges faced by accountants, and analyzing ethical governance and accountability as a means to prevent fraud.
 Students will learn how ethics have become a critical success factor for business, how ethical behavior and decision making can be improved, and how special problems facing accountants can be managed.
-Prerequisites: AC 303 Intermediate Accounting III.